ElliotKillick/qubes-video-companion/README.md

 ## Installation

-**WIP: Currently in the process of becoming part of the Qubes Contribution Repo**
+**WIP: Currently still need to apply or in the process of becoming part of the Qubes Contribution Repo**

 **For testers (thank you for your help!), please `git clone` this repo and `git checkout` the latest version tag then proceed to build the package yourself**